rizinorg/rz-hexagon/README.md

 This is a Hexagon disassembly and analysis plugin generator for `rizin`.
-It uses the [LLVM target description source code](https://github.com/llvm/llvm-project/tree/main/llvm/lib/Target/Hexagon) of the Hexagon architecture, and some additional handwritten code.
+It uses the [LLVM target description source code](https://github.com/llvm/llvm-project/tree/main/llvm/lib/Target/Hexagon) of the Hexagon architecture and additional handwritten code.

+# Missing features and bugs

+This plugin is under continues work.
+So checkout the Github issues for missing features or not yet fixed bugs.

 # Prerequisites

 We take all the information about the Hexagon instructions and operands from the LLVM target description.
 There are a lot of source files, which describe the Hexagon architecture.

-Luckily there is a tool which will combine all the information of thos files into one `.json` file which we name `Hexagon.json`.
+Luckily there is a tool which combines all the information of those files into one `.json` file which we name `Hexagon.json`.
 So `Hexagon.json` will hold all information about the Hexagon instructions and operands.

 In order to generate the `Hexagon.json` file we need the `llvm-tblgen` binary.